jaffarkeikei/CycleBuddy/README.md

 - **Educational Hub**: Age-appropriate, clear guidance
 - **Anonymous Community**: Safe space for sharing and support
 - **Web3 Integration**: Utilizing blockchain for data sovereignty
+- **Daily Streak Rewards**: Earn CycleStreak tokens for consistent tracking on Bahamut blockchain

 ## Breakthrough Features

-CycleBuddy's three breakthrough features that set it apart from any other health application:
+CycleBuddy's breakthrough features that set it apart from any other health application:

 ### 1. AI-Powered Health Insights with Stellar Turrets